-WANTED THE TANK The CP's purpose is to ensure that jurisdictions receiving federal assistance plan for the housing and related needs of low- and moderate-income families in a way that improves the availability and affordability of decent, safe, and sanitary housing in suitable living environments.
-To receive funding under certain U.S. Department of Housing and Urban Development (HUD) programs, the State must have a housing strategy that have been approved by HUD. strategy that has been approved by HUD.
+The CP's purpose is to ensure that jurisdictions receiving federal assistance plan for the housing and related needs of low- and moderate-income families in a way that improves the availability and affordability of decent, safe, and sanitary housing in suitable living environments.
+To receive funding under certain U.S. Department of Housing and Urban Development (HUD) programs, the State must have a housing strategy that has been approved by HUD.

-The AAP describes the State's funding plans for the coming program year and certifies program compliance with the CP, HOME Investment Partnerships (HOME), National Housing Trust Fund (HTF), and Housing Opportunities for Persons with AIDS (HOPWA) programs.
+The AAP describes the State's funding plans for the coming program year and certifies program compliance with the CP, HOME investment Partnerships (HOME), National Housing Trust Fond (HTF), and Housing Opportunities for Persons with AIDS (HOPWA) programs.

-For PY2024, the State anticipates receiving approximately \$3,000,000 in HOME funds and \$250,000 in HOPWA funds, for use primarily in the counties of Hawaii, Kauai, and Maui.
-Approximately \$3,000,000 is anticipated under the HTF program, which may be used in the counties of Hawaii, Kauai, Maui, and the City and County of Honolulu.
-These HUD programs provide funding to expand the supply of affordable housing for low- and moderate-income families, reduce homelessness, and provides programs and activities for homelessness, and provides programs and activities for homelessness, and provides programs. and provide preventative programs and activities for homeless individuals and families in the State.
+For PY2024, the State anticipates receiving approximately \$3,000,000 in HOME funds and \$250,000 in HOPWA funds, for use primarily in the counties of Hawall, Kauai, and Maul.
+Approximately \$3,000,000 is anticipated under the HTF program, which may be used in the counties of Hawaii, Kauai, Maul, and the City and County of Honolulu.
+These HUD programs provide funding to expand the supply of affordable housing for low- and moderate-income families, reduce homelessness, and architecture for homelessness, and architecture for homelessness, inclinituate and and provide preventative programs and activities for homeless individuals and families in the State.

-An informational packet describing the HOME, HTF and HOPWA programs is posted on HHFDC's website at http://hawaii.gov/dbedt/hhfdc and available for public viewing at the following public libraries: Hilo, Island of Hawaii; Lihue, Island of Kauai; Kahului, Island of Maui; Kaimuki, Kaneohe, and Pearl City, Hawaii State Library's Documents Center, and University of Hawaii Library's Serials Receiving, Island of Oahu.
+An informational packet describing the HOME, HTF and HOPWA programs is posted on HHFDC's website at https://hawaii.gov/dbedt/hhfdc and available for public viewing at the following public libraries: Hito, Island of Hawaii; Libue, Island of Kauai, Kahului, Island of Maui, Kaimuki, Kaneohe, and Pearl City, Hawaii State Library's Documents Center, and University of Hawaii Library's Serials Receiving, Island of Oahu.
 A copy may also be picked up at the agencies listed below between the hours of 7:45 a.m. and 4:30 p.m. from Monday through Friday (except for weekends and State holidays).